rifua/Ashray-Projects/README.md

 ## Work Authorization:

-Authorized to work full-time in Australia (Student Visa in relation to Master by Research) <br>
+<b>Authorized to work full-time in Australia (Student Visa in relation to Master by Research) </b><br>

-Currently I am enrolled in Master of ICT Research at Melbourne Institute of Technology.
+Currently I am working full-time as a Cybersecurity Analyst at Connect IT Specialists and am enrolled in Master of ICT Research at Melbourne Institute of Technology.

 ## Objective